railsadminteam/rails_admin/Known-issues.md

 This happens because Rails engine router is greedy.
 It matches `/admin_users/sign_in` with `RailsAdmin::Engine`'s `_users/sign_in` which one is not authorized to see.

 You can use a different URL scope for `RailsAdmin` by changing `mount RailsAdmin::Engine => '/admin', :as => 'rails_admin'` in your `config/routes.rb`. e.g. You could do `mount RailsAdmin::Enging => '/foo_admin', ...`.

+***

+**Double insertion of NestedFields

+jquery_nested_form is evaluated twice.
+Check your assets.
+Don't commit your assets to public/assets.
+See #924